j3rrywan9/kotlin-study/doc/head_first_kotlin.md

 If you don't want your function to return a value, you can either omit the return type from the function declaration, or specify a return type of `Unit`.
 Declaring a return type of `Unit` means that the function returns no value.

+### How `for` loops work

+A `for` loop is useful in situations where you want to loop through a fixed range of numbers, or through every item in an array (or some other type of collection.

+#### Looping through a range of numbers

+To loop through a range of numbers, you first specify a name for the variable the loop should use.

+You specify the range of values using the `..` operator.

+Note that the `..` operator includes the end number in its range.
+If you wanted to exclude it, you would replace the `..` operator with `until`.

+#### Use `downTo` to reverse the range

+If you want to loop through a range of numbers in reverse order, you use `downTo` instead of `..` or `until`.

+#### Use `step` to skip numbers in the range

+By default, the `..` operator, `until` and `downTo` step through the range one number at a time.
+If you want, you can increase the size of the step using `step`.

+#### Looping through the items in an array

+You can also use a `for` loop to iterate through the items in an array.

 ## Chapter 4